 A Small Town with a Big Name

 If you grew up in Perquimans County, North Carolina it’s highly likely that you have met someone who didn’t and they have no idea where this place is located or how to pronounce it.
-When someone does pronounce it correctly, you are shocked and often find out they played sports when they were younger and that’s the reason they were familiar with the name.
-My attempt here to give some accolades to my hometown will surely fall short but I’m giving it a try because the place is just that special.
+When someone does pronounce it correctly, you are shocked.
+Often you find out they played sports when they were younger and that’s the only reason they were familiar with the name.
+My attempt here to give some accolades to my hometown will surely fall short.
+I’m giving it a try because the place is just that special.
 Some of what I will mention you will have heard before, but maybe some will be new.

 Have you ever paid attention to the road names as you drive through town?
-Hertford was named after the borough of Hertford in Hertfordshire, England and so many of the streets are English names like Covent Garden and Hyde Park.
-Hertford has many buildings listed with the National Register of Historic Places and it’s often considered a great example of a Southern picturesque town.
+Hertford was named after the borough of Hertford in Hertfordshire, England.
+Many of the streets are English names like Covent Garden and Hyde Park.
+Hertford has many buildings listed with the National Register of Historic Places.
+The town is often considered a great example of a Southern picturesque town.

 The name of the county is legend itself.
-Back in 1668, Perquimans was called Berkeley Precint and when the Town of Hertford was originally incorporated, it was called Phelps Point.
-Durant’s Neck used to be known as “Wicocombe” and the Little River was known as both “Kototine” and “Katoline” in different documents.
+Back in 1668, Perquimans was called Berkeley Precint.
+When the Town of Hertford was originally incorporated, it was called Phelps Point.
+Durant’s Neck used to be known as “Wicocombe.”
+The Little River was known as both “Kototine” and “Katoline” in different documents.
 The name of the county was changed to represent the earliest inhabitants of the county, the Yeopim Indians.
 According to the NC History Project, “A derivative of the Algonquians and the Tuscarora, the Yeopim were driven away by the English and Welsh settlers.
 By 1701, there were only six warriors within Perquimans because most had moved to a reservation in present-day Camden County.”
 I’ve found notes that refer to the Perquimans Indians and the Weapemeoc.
 The name Perquimans does indeed mean “land of beautiful women.”
 What other place can boast such a fabulous name?

 She speaks of the Indian Chief Kilcoconewen, King of Yeopim, and talks about people in the county wondering where he was buried.
 Because he was so favored by the English, many thought he may have been given a special burial.
 I couldn’t find any definitive answer to whether this mystery was ever solved, but I came across many tales of children being afraid to go out after dark in case Kilcoconewen’s spirit was lurking.